ZRX-Pathways/pZEIPs/pZEIPs/2_BATCH_MULTIPLEX_FEATURE_[M2].md

 Batch methods are blacklisted as they can be executed as an array of individual calls.
 Some methods are explicitly restricted but could be supported. *MetaTransactionsFeatureV2* methods, for example, are non-payable and could be supported without the need for routing.
 However, meta transactions in general are blacklisted, as a batch of swaps can be executed by passing them as an array or `calldata` arguments to a single meta transaction.

 We now dig deeper into why the remaining methods are blacklisted or routed through a custom path.
+We define routing as routing within the proxy, not with external contracts (as would be with external liquidity sources through APIs).
+Therefore, we mean routing a call to its EP implementation in the correct way.
 **Notice:** Some of the blacklisted methods can alternatively be executed "synthetically" by using a method that uses a custom route.
 This way, we can minimize the number of registered methods and develop a dedicated route only after it appears justified by the demand for that specific method.

 - Blacklisted methods